As a property manager, you’re expected to take care of properties (commercial or residential) for individuals, investor groups and families.

 Keep on reading to get the information you need that could hold the key to your future property management company’s success.

 Steps to Starting a Property Management Company

 1. Start With The Basics

-If you’d rather not consult an attorney, setting up an LLC doesn’t need to be expensive.
+If you’d rather not consult an attorney for advice, setting up an LLC doesn’t need to be expensive.
 In fact, you can do it yourself.

 You only need to look up the filing process via your state’s official website, and download their free Articles of Organization template.
 Including all fees, the total cost should range from $50-150.
 Don’t forget to think of your company name beforehand.

 Once you’ve established your company as a legal entity, the next step is to set up an office.
 Luckily, it’s as simple as setting aside a room in your home.
 Nonetheless, for the sake of privacy, you’d want to set up a separate post office box for correspondence.

 Finally, you’ll need an email address, fax and a phone number.
 There are a ton of online services that offer automatic call forwarding if you need a separate phone number but still want to use your own mobile phone.